SUSSBIA/fabric-onboarding-experience/11-templates-checklists/checklists/productionisation-readiness-checklist.md

 * [ ] Git integration or deployment pipeline need is assessed
 * [ ] User communication is prepared, if needed
 * [ ] Retirement or replacement of older assets is considered
+* [ ] Sandbox or prototype artefacts are not copied directly into production without review

 ## 11. BIA Review